RiderM92/hello-world/README.md

 # hello-world

 Hi to all,
-I'm trying to learn a lot of stuff lately
+I'm trying to learn a lot of stuff lately: js, node, C#, HTML, CSS, Python for start.
+Any advice?